Tuesday, May 31, 2022

 As I gained elevation, the trail started to clear up.
 I was suddenly snowshoeing on bare rocks!
 I took off the snowshoes and carried them as far as the next turn in the trail, where I was presented with a solid trail of snow and ice.
 I put the snowshoes right back on again.

 I finally topped out at the edge of the Escarpment, a south-facing trail.
-That meant that it was snow-free (although the tread was ofter filled with meltwater).
+That meant that it was snow-free (although the tread was often filled with meltwater).
 Confident that I wouldn't need the snowshoes, and not wanting to hand-carry them for the next several miles, I took a break and figured out how to tie them onto the back of my daypack.

 Selfie with snowshoes and Lake of the Clouds